 Dumplings & Things is a cash-only takeout spot on 5th Avenue where almost everything on the menu is under $6.
 The dumplings come either on their own or added to noodle soups, and they also serve bao.
 We always order the pan-fried spicy beef dumplings.

 Unsurprisingly, the best lobster roll in NYC also has a shop right along the busiest part of 5th Avenue.
 You know what to do.

 There are better restaurants in Park Slope than Stone Park Cafe.
 And yet, probably because Yelp told them to, people mob this place every weekend for brunch.
 Wait times would have you think you had stumbled upon the trendiest restaurant in Brooklyn - but you didn’t.
 What is Stone Park, actually?
 Good, if unexciting American food, with white tablecloths, and a “nice” environment.
-If your parents lived in the neighborhood, they’d be here all the time.

 This is where Park Slope comes for all their bagel needs.
 Lox, deli meats, eggs, eight cream cheese flavors - they’ve got it all, and you really can’t go wrong.